 Any issues of concern or risk in respect to compliance with UK data protection legislation across the Force will be escalated to the Force Data Protection Officer, Force SIRO and Information Assurance Board, dependent on severity.

 Information regarding potential data protection breaches across the Force, will be processed in line with the Force Data Protection Breach Policy.
 Full details surrounding the process of reporting a personal data breach are available in the Data Protection Guidance Document.
-Such reporting, and subsequent investigation, may highlight issues with this policy and associated guidance, which could result in a necessary review.
+Such reporting, and subsequent investigation may highlight issues with this policy and associated guidance, which could result in a necessary review.
 If this is the case, relevant action will be taken.
 The Data Protection Advisor will work closely with representatives from the relevant departments to address the issues and ensure that any lessons learned will be fully reported and cascaded as necessary.
-Data protection breaches are reported upon to the Information Assurance Board and the Policing Board.
+Data protection breaches are reported upon to the Information Assurance Board, the Policing Board and the Joint Audit Committee.

 This policy has been drafted in accordance with the Code of Ethics and has been reviewed on the basis of its content and the supporting evidence and it is deemed compliant with that Code and the principles underpinning it.